 An immutable object is an object whose state can never be modified after it is created.
-Int, float, complex, string, tuple, frozen set and bytes are immutable.
+Int, float, complex, Python string, tuple, frozen set, and bytes are immutable.

 Python handles mutable and immutable objects in different ways.
 Mutable objects are of great use in scenarios where there is a need to change the object size.
 Immutable objects are used when you want an object you created to always stay the same as it was when created.

-With this, we come to an end of this module in Python Tutorial.
-Now, if you want to know how python is used for data science, you can go through this blog on Python for Data Science
+With this, we come to the end of this module in Python Tutorial.
+Now, if you want to know how python is used for data science, you can go through this blog on Python Data Science tutorial.

 Further, check out our offers for Python Certification Course and also refer to the trending Python interview questions prepared by the industry experts.